Hermann Goetz (art historian): In India

 Hermann Goetz and his wife Annemarie moved to India in 1936.
 Goetz spent a substantial time studying the art of ancient and medieval India.
 In 1939, the Baroda State's ruler Sayajirao Gaekwad III appointed him as the Director of Baroda Museum & Picture Gallery.

 Goetz was opposed to the Nazi regime of Germany.
 Despite this, when the World War II broke out, he was interned by the British administration of India because of his German nationality.
 During this internment, he spent time consolidating his research.
-After the war ended, he published a large number of works.
+After the war ended, he published numerous works.

 Goetz worked at the Baroda Museum until 1953.
 During this time, he also established the journal Bulletin of the Baroda State Museum And Picture Gallery in 1942, and remained its editor until 1954.
-He help set up a Department of Museology at the Maharaja Sayajirao University of Baroda, and served a professor of art history there.
+He helped set up a Department of Museology at the Maharaja Sayajirao University of Baroda, and served a professor of art history there.
 Subsequently, he moved from Baroda to New Delhi, where he became the Director of the National Gallery of Modern Art.
 Over the next two years, he reorganized the Gallery.